Licensed Court Interpreters

 Applications will be reviewed to determine compliance with Commission's rules.
 Applicants will be notified of the determination via email.

-To apply for approval of an orientation course, you must submit the Pre-License Orientation Approval Form, located in the Continuing Education section on the Forms page of our website, along with the appropriate documentation to the address indicated on the form.
+To apply for approval of an orientation course, you must submit the Pre-License Orientation Approval Form along with the appropriate documentation to the address indicated on the form.
 Applications will be reviewed to determine compliance with Commission's rules.
 Applicants will be notified of the determination via email.
 Orientation course approval forms cannot be submitted via the online certification and licensing system.

 When applying for approval of a course being offered online, you must include the following information on your course approval form:

 - How you will track the time of each attendee to ensure credit for time actual participation time, and

 - How you will confirm the identity of the individual who signed up and the individual taking the course are the same.

 Options for Verifying Identification of Online Course Attendees:

 - Proctored courses (live proctor or remote proctor), or